Sudokuru/Frontend/README.md

 Run `npm i` in the sudokuru folder
 Run `npm run start`

+For local development, you will need to install [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino)<br>
+This is only needed for the website (localhost and preview branches).

 You will need to add a `.env` file inside the sudokuru folder.
 Dummy values will be stored in `.env.template` file for reference.
 The values needed for the `.env` file can be found in our shared password notebook kept in the secret location on campus in the MSB bathroom.